Causally Steered Diffusion for Automated Video Counterfactual Generation

-\textbf{Evaluation of Visual Editing and Counterfactuals.} Evaluating counterfactuals is challenging \cite{scholkopf2021toward, melistas2024benchmarking}.
-While standard metrics assess image quality \cite{korhonen2012peak, zhang2018unreasonable, wang2004image, heusel2017gans} and semantic alignment \cite{radford2021learning}, causal counterfactuals~\cite{melistas2024benchmarking,galles1998axiomatic,halpern2000axiomatizing} require stricter criteria like causal effectiveness \cite{monteiromeasuring} and minimality \cite{sanchez2022diffusion}.
-In video, evaluation is more complex due to the temporal consistency required.
-Existing video benchmarks \cite{liu2023fetv, yuan2024chronomagic, liu2024evalcrafter, huang2024vbench, ji2024t2vbench,sun2024diffusion} overlook counterfactual reasoning.
-In addition, commonly used metrics in video generation such as DOVER \cite{wu2023dover}, CLIP Score \cite{radford2021learning}, and flow warping error \cite{lai2018learning} do not assess causal relationships.
-We evaluate the generated counterfactual videos both in terms of causal adherence through counterfactual effectiveness and minimality \cite{monteiromeasuring, ribeiro2023high, melistas2024benchmarking} and in terms of general video quality and temporal consistency.
-For minimality, we introduce a novel metric based on vision-language models.
-This comprehensive evaluation allows us to thoroughly assess causal adherence and the quality of counterfactual generation in text-guided video editing.
+\textbf{Evaluation of Visual Editing and Counterfactuals.} Evaluating counterfactuals is inherently challenging \cite{scholkopf2021toward, melistas2024benchmarking}.
+Standard metrics assess image quality \cite{korhonen2012peak, zhang2018unreasonable, wang2004image, heusel2017gans} and semantic alignment \cite{radford2021learning}, but causal counterfactuals \cite{melistas2024benchmarking, galles1998axiomatic, halpern2000axiomatizing} require stricter criteria, such as causal effectiveness \cite{monteiromeasuring} and minimality \cite{sanchez2022diffusion}.
+In video, evaluation is further complicated by the need for temporal consistency, while existing benchmarks \cite{liu2023fetv, yuan2024chronomagic, liu2024evalcrafter, huang2024vbench, ji2024t2vbench, sun2024diffusion} largely overlook counterfactual reasoning.
+Additionally, widely used video metrics such as DOVER \cite{wu2023dover}, CLIP Score \cite{radford2021learning}, and flow warping error \cite{lai2018learning} fail to capture causal relationships.
+To address this, we evaluate generated counterfactual videos using both causal adherence--via counterfactual effectiveness and minimality \cite{monteiromeasuring, ribeiro2023high, melistas2024benchmarking}--and overall video quality and temporal consistency.
+For minimality, we introduce a novel VLM-based metric, enabling comprehensive assessment of causal fidelity in text-guided video counterfactual generation.